 Sunday night I felt like a million euros- I had possibly one of the most productive weekends without even starting my homework.

-After the visit to the stadium it was about time for the festivities to get underway for the eve of Dia de San Juan- a celebration of summer where everyone is a pyromaniac for a night.
+City on Fire.After the visit to the stadium it was about time for the festivities to get underway for the eve of Dia de San Juan- a celebration of summer where everyone is a pyromaniac for a night.
 I went to the beach where my friends and I were expecting to find a scene similar to those on the 4th of July with lots of people gathered for a fireworks show.
 Instead we found ourselves amidst what was essentially a giant nighttime beach party where everyone sets off their own fireworks wherever and however they want.
 To add to the excitement there are people (mostly kids) who throw firecrackers at people’s legs on the beach and on the streets.
 And what’s more- this is completely socially acceptable.
 Your first reaction when you see a 6-year-old setting off a firework a yard away from you is to give a judgmental and dismayed look to their parents who are standing right there.
 But you’ll realize that you’ll find no sympathy in the parents’ eyes- in fact they’re the one’s supplying the matches and fireworks over and over again.
 I’m happy to report that I returned home with all of my extremities and both of my eyes in tact.

 Do you believe in magic?Next awesome part of my weekend was going to Montjuic to see La Fuente Mágica (Magic Fountain) show.
 Every Friday and Saturday night the fountain has shows which incorporate colorful lights, music and water choreography.
 I’m from Chicago so I thought I knew a thing or two about fountains (we’re home of Buckingham Fountain- one of the largest fountains in the world…no big deal), but Barcelona kind of showed me who’s boss on this one.
 The displays are pretty sweet.

 Church on Sunday…at Sagrada Familia.Transitioning from the great outdoors back to the man-made world, there’s few better suited to facilitate this than Antoni Gaudí, who incorporates a lot of natural elements in his architecture.
 So like any good Jew I went to church last Sunday…at the Sagrada Familia, one of the most iconic places in Barcelona.
 Sagrada Familia is one of Gaudí’s most well-known works, yet it's still not finished.
 I would call it the never-ending construction project (its been under-construction for over 100 years), but here they more commonly refer to it as a landmark.
 Gaudí’s reputation for incorporating nature into his work is pretty well known, and upon entering Sagrada Familia its clear why.
 You feel like you’re in a gothic church in a forest.
 Whether you’re feeling the somewhat over the top style of the church or not, I think Sagrada Familia can be universally appreciated as a pretty incredible structure and work of art.
 Soccer, magic, history, physical activity, nature and art.
 Last weekend will be hard to top.

 You May also like: